Tishacy/High-throughput-data-search/README.md

 - `processData.py`: process data in dataset.
 This would generate two `txt` files in each own dataset:
   - `OTUs_need_search.txt`: store the strain names and their OTUs that need search.
   - `fasta_need_search.txt`: store the strain names and their gene sequences that need search.
-- `searchSeqID.py`: search the gene sequences stored in `fasta_need_search.txt` on [Ribosomal Database Project (RDP)](http://rdp.cme.msu.edu/seqmatch/seqmatch_intro.jsp), get sequence IDs that have match scores greater than 0.95, and store the sequence IDs in `seq_id_searched.txt` in dataset.
+- `searchSeqID.py`: search the gene sequences stored in `fasta_need_search.txt` on RDP, get sequence IDs that have match scores greater than 0.95, and store the sequence IDs in `seq_id_searched.txt` in dataset.
 - `extractData.py`: extract sequence IDs from `seq_id_searched.txt`, search the genus of each `sequence ID`, and store results in `best_match_strain.xlsx`.

 ## Usage